How to Winterize Lavender in 3 Simple Steps — Protect Your Blooms From Frost Now for an Aromatic Garden Next Year

 Tip 1: "Lavender in pots should be relocated to a sheltered space," says Tony.
 He recommends relocating them to a porch, greenhouse, or even indoors.
 Essentially, he finds it best to store it in an area where it won’t be exposed to freezing winds or harsh winter conditions.

-Tip 2: According to him, adjusting your watering routine is another brilliant tip to acclimate your crops.
+Tip 2: According to Tony, adjusting your watering routine is another brilliant way to acclimate your crops.
 "Water sparingly throughout winter, as lavender doesn’t like to be soggy," he notes.
 "And make sure the soil is dry between watering."

 Tip 3: He also tells us that insulating the pot is a great help.
 "If you can’t bring the lavender indoors, wrap the pot with bubble wrap or cloth," he says.
 "This will provide insulation and prevent the roots from freezing."

-Lavender is an incredibly rewarding garden edition and so preparing it for the winter is one small chore that'll help your herb flourish after the frost ends.
-And considering the fact that winterizing them is such a straight-forward process, we see no reason as to why it should not be on all of our garden housekeeping lists for fall.
+Lavender is an incredibly rewarding garden edition so preparing it for the winter is one small chore that'll help your herb flourish after the frost ends.
+And because winterizing them is such a straightforward process, we see no reason why they should not be on all of our garden housekeeping lists for fall.

 Trust us, it might seem like yet another task now but your herbs will be thanking you as the warmth returns and the crop starts to thrive again.